mmalekzadeh/honest-but-curious-nets/README.md

 The paper is accepted for ACM CCS 2021 subject to minor edits, which will be done soon :-)

 **Title:**
-Honest-but-Curious Nets: Sensitive Attributes of Private Inputs can be Secretly Coded into the Entropy of Classifiers' Outputs
+Honest-but-Curious Nets: Sensitive Attributes of Private Inputs Can Be Secretly Coded into the Classifiers' Outputs

 **Abstract:**